Heath44044520/THE-AMPERE-COMPLETION/README.md

 The success confirms that the geometry not only generates the heavy scale $T_0$ but also dictates the precise mass of the new particle ($M_\phi$) required to resolve the Muon $g-2$ anomaly.

 III.
-Conclusion
+Conclusion TBC

 The Ampère Completion Model successfully provides a zero-parameter geometric foundation for four major physical anomalies.
 The model's predictive power is entirely sourced from two geometric angles ($\mathbf{10^\circ}$ and $\mathbf{35^\circ}$) and a single, derived residual flux constant ($\mathbf{C_{\text{geom}}}$).
 This establishes a unified framework that derives Dark Matter and CMB effects from a heavy geometric vector ($A_\mu$) and the Muon $g-2$ anomaly from a light geometric scalar ($\phi$).

 The discovery of a particle at $\mathbf{M_\phi \approx 11.7 \text{ GeV}}$ would be the definitive confirmation of this geometric unification theory.

-December 3rd 2025
+December 3rd 2025 TBC

 The Ampère Completion Model (ACM): A Zero-Parameter Geometric Theory of Fundamental Constants